WJY (New Jersey): Preparation

-Next approached was RCA's then-General Manager David Sarnoff, who White knew had been keenly interested in the possibilities of radio broadcasting.
+Next approached was RCA's then-general manager David Sarnoff, who White knew had been keenly interested in the possibilities of radio broadcasting.
 Sarnoff financed the project by surreptitiously withdrawing $1,500 from an account holding funds accumulated from equipment rental.
 Arthur Batcheller, the government's Chief Radio Inspector for the second Radio Inspection district, arranged for a temporary radio station authorization, to be operated by RCA, and issued the random call letters of WJY.
 In order to provide the best possible coverage, the plan was to transmit on a longwave wavelength, 1600 meters (187 kHz), that was normally used by the U.S. government.
 Commander D. C. Patterson, District Communication Officer, approved this use of 1600 meters and helped insure that government stations would not interfere at the time of the scheduled broadcast.

-One of the prime participants would be J. O. Smith, who had recently become director of the correspondence division of RCA's Radio Institute of America, and was well known in the amateur radio field through his Special Amateur station 2ZL, located in Valley Stream, New York.
-Smith determined that a high-powered transmitter was being built in Schenectady, New York for the U.S. Navy by RCA's parent company, General Electric.
+One of the prime participants would be J. O. Smith, who had recently become director of the correspondence division of RCA's Radio Institute of America, and was well known in the amateur radio field through his Special Amateur station 2ZL, (Note: The "2" in 2ZL's call sign indicated that the station was located in the second Radio Inspection district, while the "Z" designated that it was operating under a Special Amateur license.) located in Valley Stream, New York.
+Smith determined that a high-powered transmitter was being built in Schenectady, New York, for the U.S. Navy by RCA's parent company, General Electric.
 He arranged for White to meet with the former assistant Secretary of the Navy (and future president) Franklin D. Roosevelt, to get permission to use this transmitter for the proposed broadcast.
 Roosevelt was the president of The Navy Club, and one of the conditions for approval was that his organization share, along with the American Committee for Devastated France, in the charitable receipts.
 White arranged for a tug to deliver the transmitter from Schenectady.